No Mother Should Have To Bury A Child

 If you read Cichocki’s article, from which this quote comes, two things are paramount.
 First, it is just drenched with empathy, the sort of compassion that simply cannot be mustered by anyone who has not walked in the same suffering shoes.
 Second, what becomes clear, is her own child’s death propelled her into a quest of assisting other mothers.
 Mothers who, like herself, suffer the terrible pain of watching powerlessly as their children succumb to addiction.
 If indeed the world slips off its axis every time such suffering occurs, then it’s had plenty of reasons for axis slipping.

-Suffering of course has many hats, and most of us sooner or later get to reluctantly wear one or more of them.
+Suffering, of course, has many hats, and most of us eventually reluctantly wear one or more of them.
 Given the random nature and apparent meaninglessness of such heartache, it’s hardly surprising that many people simply never recover from its ravaging.

 Maybe just maybe comrades?
 Suffering has a way, if properly conceived, of providing the bedrock for the rarest and most precious human gem, the jewel of compassion.
 The ability to suffer with the others for the others.
 If not that, then suffering is indeed most surely meaningless.